WieDuWillst/prometheus-discord-exporter/README.md

 ## Notice
 ### You can use and edit this as you wish.
 It's just a project i did in about an hour because i was bored.
+* maybe i also add something like a total message count and more